 Five Common Audit Findings Caused by Poor Payroll Data

-Most additional premium charges after a workers' comp audit are not the result of fraud or deliberate misreporting.
-They stem from payroll data that was inaccurate, outdated, or poorly organized before it reached the auditor.
-Knowing the most frequent findings gives you the chance to catch and correct them first.
+Most additional premium charges stem from payroll data that was inaccurate or poorly organized before it reached the auditor.
+Catching these before the audit prevents surprises.

 Your Workers' Comp Audit Preparation Checklist